 Solution: another typical question on decibels is when the sound level is given and asks us to find the intensity corresponding to that level.

-(a) In this case, substitute the intensity level $120\,\rm dB$ into the decibel formula and divide both sides by $10$. \begin{gather*} \beta=10\log\left(\frac{I}{I_0}\right) \\\\ 120 =10\log\left(\frac{I}{10^{-12}}\right) \\\\ 12=\log \left(\frac{I}{10^{-12}}\right) \\\\ 10^{12}=\frac{I}{10^{-12}} \\\\ \rightarrow \quad \boxed{I=1\,\rm W/m^2} \end{gather*} In above, we used the definition of logarithms as \[a=\log b \longleftrightarrow b=10^a \] Note that $\rm 1\, W/m^2$ is the loudest sound that human ear can tolerate without being hurt and is called the threshold of pain.
-This corresponds to a sound that you might perceive in a rock concert.
+(a) In this case, substitute the intensity level $120\,\rm dB$ into the decibel formula and divide both sides by $10$. \begin{gather*} \beta=10\log\left(\frac{I}{I_0}\right) \\\\ 120 =10\log\left(\frac{I}{10^{-12}}\right) \\\\ 12=\log \left(\frac{I}{10^{-12}}\right) \\\\ 10^{12}=\frac{I}{10^{-12}} \\\\ \rightarrow \quad \boxed{I=1\,\rm W/m^2} \end{gather*} In above, we used the definition of logarithms as \[a=\log b \longleftrightarrow b=10^a \] Note that $\rm 1\, W/m^2$ is the loudest sound that human ear can tolerate without being hurt.
+It’s known as the threshold of pain and is similar to what you might experience at a rock concert.

 (b) This part is also very common in all problems.
 Here, the level of two sounds is given and wants the ratio of their corresponding intensities.